shuyayamazaki/HackNIP-kappa/src/matbench/matbench_for_pkl/README.md

 - Metrics and logs mirror the outputs in `output_script/` from the SLURM run.

 ## 4. Hyperparameter optimisation (`4_opt_hp_modnet_from_supercells.py`)
 Runs Optuna over the MODNet configuration for one or more layers, saving trial logs and best-model metadata.
-The template `job_opt_hp_supercells.sh` demonstrates a long-running GPU job.
+The template `job_scripts/job_opt_hp_supercells.sh` demonstrates a long-running GPU job.

 Typical invocation:
 ```bash